Redshift Drift fluctuations from N-body simulations: Conclusions

-At last, our simulation assumes an idealized dark matter plus $\Lambda$ only Universe, with structure formation and peculiar motion of sources with no baryonic effects or feedback, and a simulation box size of $1\textrm{Gpc}$.
-The SKA radio telescope will have a sky coverage of $75\%$ and probe redshifts $z\in [0,5]$ in the radio, HI and 21cm regions, observing baryonic feedback in regimes previously unseen.
+Finally, our simulation assumes an idealized dark matter plus $\Lambda$ only Universe, with structure formation and peculiar motion of sources with no baryonic effects or feedback, and a simulation box size of $1\textrm{Gpc}$.
+The SKA radio telescope will have a sky coverage of $75\%$ and probe redshifts $z\in [0,5]$ in the radio, HI and 21cm regions, observing baryonic feedback in regimes previously unseen, with measurements of the drift up to redshift $z\approx 1.5$~\cite{Marques:2023qqu}.
 Larger simulations, including baryonic and hydrodynamic effects in structure formation and the momentum fields, are to be done to prepare for the upcoming observational challenge in measuring the drift with next-generation surveys.
 Such a task is beyond the current computational capabilities of the current work, and we leave it for future research.